pip-services/pip-services-docs/content/en/toolkit/recipes/postgre_persistence/_index.md

 ##### Update

 **Note:** This component has no update method.
-Therefore, if we want to have it, we need to construct this method by using an SQL command.
-See the Using SQL section.
+Therefore, if we want to have it, we need to define it in our persistence class.

 ##### Delete